andyandme/andyandme.github.io/README.md

 </div>

-Grassland Gunner was my first ever solo project, With assests given for free on Itch.io.
+Grassland Gunner was my first ever solo project, With assests given for free on Itch.io using SFML.

-My Contribution was; The Entire Project aside form the art work and music.
+My Contribution was; The Entire Project aside from the art work and music.
 One thing Im proud about that doesnt show on screenshots is the music progression.
 The higher the round the faster the music gets aswell as lyrics added to the music when reaching far enough.

 Itch Page: <a href="https://andyandme.itch.io/grassland-gunner" target="_blank" rel="noopener">Grassland Gunner — itch.io</a>